-“admitting ( him ) to an almost forbidden world of sudden parallels, petrifying coincidences, and reflexes particular to each individuals of harmonies struck as though on the piano, flashes of lights that would make you see, really see.”
+In his 1928 novel Nadja, André Breton, leader of the French surrealist movement, describes the experience of finding an object in a flea market as capable of “admitting [him] to an almost forbidden world of sudden parallels, petrifying coincidences, and reflexes particular to each individuals of harmonies struck as though on the piano, flashes of lights that would make you see, really see.”

-Breton illustrated the chapter in his book with surrealist photographer Jacques-André Boiffard’s picture of the Saint Ouen Fleamarket, which in turn became a symbol of surrealist ideology: a place full of possibilities for chance encounters.
+Breton illustrated the chapter in his book with surrealist photographer Jacques-André Boiffard’s picture of the Saint Ouen Flea Market, which in turn became a symbol of surrealist ideology: a place full of possibilities for chance encounters.

-Ageless venues like La Chope des Puces hosted tremendous parties where Django Reinhardt, his Hot Club de France quintet, and generations of gypsies musicians have come to get wild and swing the place to the rafters.
+Ageless venues like La Chope des Puces hosted tremendous parties where Django Reinhardt, his Hot Club de France quintet, and generations of gypsy musicians have come to get wild and swing the place to the rafters.

 Travel Notes: It is useful to get a map of the area.
-Try to be very discrete with your cellphone, wallet, and money in general: the way between the metro and the actual antique market is paved with thieves and warm gambling game encouragements.
+Try to be very discrete with your cellphone, wallet, and money in general: the way between the metro and the actual antique market is paved with thieves and gambling game encouragements.

 No. 1: François Richard’s Scientific Devices and Odd Machinery - Marche Vernaison, Rue des Rosiers, Allee 3, Stand 107